Water

 Trends in COD and BOD

 - *Applies to wastewater discharged into rivers, oceans and lakes.
-Until FY2021, the COD value was used at sites measuring both COD and BOD.
-From FY2021, the COD values is calculated when discharging into sea areas and lakes, and the BOD values is calculated when discharging into rivers.
+The COD values is calculated when discharging into sea areas and lakes, and the BOD values is calculated when discharging into rivers.

 Water Risk Evaluation

 The Teijin Group's Materials Business and Fibers & Products Converting Business have a high level of dependence and impact on water.
-At the main manufacturing bases of these businesses (25 bases), we have conducted evaluations of basin water risks and operational water risks using the Water Risk Filter tool developed by the World Wide Fund for Nature (WWF).
-The evaluation of basin water risks confirmed that multiple bases face risks in terms of water scarcity, floods, and water quality.
+At the main manufacturing bases of these businesses (24 bases), we have conducted evaluations of basin water risks and operational water risks using the Water Risk Filter tool developed by the World Wide Fund for Nature (WWF).
+The evaluation of basin water risks revealed that multiple bases face risks in terms of water scarcity, flooding, and water quality.
+Following this, we have designated the three bases in Thailand, which were judged to be at particularly high risk, as water-stressed areas.
 Meanwhile, the evaluation of operational water risks confirmed that all bases are curtailing risks related to water scarcity, floods, and water quality through the promotion of appropriate response measures.
 Specifically, to address and reduce the risk of water scarcity, these bases are pursuing measures such as projects to reduce the volume of water used in the product cleaning process.
 For the risks of floods, the bases have formulated business continuity plans to ensure that operations can continue even in the event of a large-scale natural disaster or other unexpected event.
 With regard to water quality risks, the bases are striving to reduce COD and BOD.
 In these ways, our manufacturing bases are promoting measures to appropriately respond to water risks.